-27 Jokes and Puns Only Those Who Know a Little French Can Understand.
+27 French Jokes and Puns Only Those Who Know a Little French Can Understand.

 Humor is a very important component in any language, and understanding humor is a huge leap to understanding the subtle nuances of a language.
 Sometimes, it can be so subtle and can require a certain level of language proficiency to completely understand.
 If you are reading this, chances are you are one of those people who find language humor stimulating.
 Well, I’m glad you’re here because in this article, humor revolves around a language that fascinates pretty much everyone with its fancy letters that have what looks like hats (or haircuts, I don’t know!) and its pronunciation that falls like rain on the ears of language enthusiasts.
 And yes, that’s French!
-We have come up with jokes and puns to see if those who have knowledge of French can understand.
-If you find difficulty understanding a joke, ask us in a comment and we will be glad to help.
+We have come up with French jokes and puns to see if those who have knowledge of the French language can understand.
+If you find difficulty understanding any of these French jokes, ask us in a comment and we will be glad to help.

 1.